codema-dev/berpublicsearch-heat-loss-parameter/README.md

-# heat_loss_parameter
+# berpublicsearch-heat-loss-parameter
-This notebook estimates the heat loss parameter for all buildings in the BER Public search database
+This notebook estimates the Heat Loss Parameter (HLP), as defined by the Sustainable Energy Authority of Ireland (SEAI), for all buildings in the BER Public search database.

+According to SEAI any dwelling with a HLP of less than 2 is suitable for a heat pump.
+This notebook applies this cut-off to estimate heat pump viability of the latest BER stock.
+See ['SEAI's Technical Assessment Process for Heat Pump System Grants'](https://www.seai.ie/publications/Technical_Advisor_Role.pdf) for more information.

 To try it out for yourself click on the Binder Badge below